1.0 Introduction

 For example, you can view the number of AES 256 keys that are quantum safe.

-You cannot select any node from the centre in the hierarchy to drill down further.
+You cannot select any node from the center in the hierarchy to drill down further.

 On the right side of the Sunburst chart, you can see the PQC readiness details for the external key source connection with the following details: